adegbolaayeni/Crime-Reports/README.md

 ## 🙏 Acknowledgments

-- Project framework provided by [Course/Bootcamp Name]
+- Project framework provided by [School of Data/AltSchool Africa]
 - Database design inspired by real-world law enforcement systems
 - Special thanks to instructors and peers for feedback and collaboration